 - The College of Business was named one of the top 100 business schools nationwide for business faculty research in the fields of management (65th) and marketing (69th) according to the University of Texas at Dallas research rankings 2012-2013.

-- Ranking second in the nation according to Hispanic Outlook magazine in the number of undergraduate business degrees awarded to Hispanics, the College of Business undergraduate student body is diverse with 43% Hispanic, 31% Caucasian, 8% African American, 6% Asian American and 7% International.
+- The College of Business undergraduate student body is diverse with 43% Hispanic, 31% Caucasian, 8% African American, 6% Asian American and 7% International.

 - Capitalizing on our comparative advantages, the college has identified five threads of distinction: globalization/cultural pluralism, cyber security, capital markets, transformational leadership/entrepreneurship and health/technology.

-- The Office of International Business Programs offers innovative immersion and short-course programming for students to such locales as Chile, Finland, Germany, India, South Korea and Spain.
+- The Office of International Business Programs offers innovative immersion and short-course programming for students to such locales as Chile, Finland, Germany, India, Russia, South Korea and Spain.

 - UTSA was named the #1 ranked cyber security program in the country according to a national survey of certified information technology security professionals conducted by the Ponemon Institute.
 UTSA is one of 47 universities designated as a Center of Academic Excellence in Information Assurance Research by the National Security Agency and the Department of Homeland Security.
 UTSA has also been designated as a Center of Academic Excellence in Information Assurance education since 2002.
 This designation was based on the curriculum and programs in the College of Business.

 - New programming in entrepreneurship has been developed.
 This includes the new Center for Global Entrepreneurship, the Center for Innovation and Technology Entrepreneurship and an undergraduate degree in entrepreneurship.